SwiftPackageIndex/SwiftPackageIndex-Server/Resources/Markdown/faq.md

 #### Querying Platform values

 You can search for packages that are compatible with a platform using a `platform` filter.
 Specify multiple platforms together with commas.
-For example, [`layout platform:ios,linux`](https://swiftpackageindex.com/search?query=layout+platform%3Aios%2Clinux) shows packages matching the word "layout" that are compatible with both iOS and Linux.
+For example, [`testing platform:ios,linux`](https://swiftpackageindex.com/search?query=testing+platform%3Aios%2Clinux) shows packages matching the word "layout" that are compatible with both iOS and Linux.

 **Note:** Platform compatibility data comes from the [build system](/docs/builds) and is sourced from real-world build results.